Green Globes for Sustainable Interiors

-A healthy interior environment leads to greater tenant comfort and satisfaction and employee retention.
+A healthy interior environment leads to greater tenant comfort, satisfaction and employee retention.
 In addition, the way occupants interact with their surroundings has an impact on mental and emotional welfare as well as efficient building operations.
-Green Globes ® for Sustainable Interiors (SI) provides a healthier, more productive space through a dual-pathway approach to interior build-outs, utilizing either lifecycle assessment (LCA) or Environmental Product Declarations (EPDs).
+Green Globes® for Sustainable Interiors (SI) provides a healthier, more productive space through a dual-pathway approach to interior build-outs, utilizing either lifecycle assessment (LCA) or environmental product declarations (EPDs).

 Green Globes SI is different.
 Our sustainability criteria focus solely on issues within the interior architect’s or interior designer’s scope of work.
 Green Globes SI certification may be pursued by building owners and individual tenants of commercial and institutional spaces who want to improve their workspace sustainability through elements within the interior design team’s domain.

 Green Globes SI has no individual prerequisites.
 The 1,000-point scale utilizes weighted criteria where projects earn points relative to their impact on (or benefit to) the sustainability of the building.
 Projects are required to achieve a minimum number of points for three key performance indicators energy efficiency, materials choices and resource consumption, and indoor environmental quality.
 Additional environmental assessment areas include project management, water, and emissions and other impacts.